jaydenseric/apollo-upload-client/readme.md

 [Apollo Client](https://apollographql.com/docs/react) can only have 1 [terminating Apollo Link](https://apollographql.com/docs/link/overview/#terminating-links) that sends the GraphQL requests; if one such as [`HttpLink`](https://apollographql.com/docs/link/links/http) is already setup, remove it.

-## Initialize the client with a [terminating Apollo Link](https://apollographql.com/docs/link/overview/#terminating-links) using [`createUploadLink`](#function-createuploadlink).
+### Initialize the client with a [terminating Apollo Link](https://apollographql.com/docs/link/overview/#terminating-links) using [`createUploadLink`](#function-createuploadlink).

 Also ensure the GraphQL server implements the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) and that uploads are handled correctly in resolvers.

-## For React Native for correctly work on the Android if you are using Flipper check FlipperVersion!
+## For React Native
+For correctly work on the Android if you are using Flipper check FlipperVersion!

-go to the `android/gradle.properties` and check that:
+Go to the `android/gradle.properties` and check that:
 ```
 Version of flipper SDK to use with React Native